 “If a brother or sister has nothing to wear and has no food for the day, and one of you says to them, ‘Go in peace, keep warm, and eat well,’ but you do not give them the necessities of the body, what good is it?
 So also faith of itself, if it does not have works, is dead.”
 James 2:14-18

-At noon, on Sundays in Rome, “a city of a thousand bells,” and the very bells of Saint Peter’s call attention to the “Angelus,” shortly after the windows of the Apostolic Palace open, and the pope appears to extend his blessing to the city and the world.
+At noon, on Sundays in Rome, “a city of a thousand bells,” and the very bells of Saint Peter’s call attention to the “Angelus,” shortly after the windows of the Apostolic Palace open, and the Pope appears to extend his blessing to the city and the world.

-This past Sunday on September 6th, Pope Francis added his concerns for the tens of thousands refugees and migrants at Europe’s door, and said:
+This past Sunday on September 6th, Pope Francis added his concerns for the tens of thousands refugees and migrants at Europe’s door and said:

 “The gospel calls, asking of us to be close to the smallest and forsaken, to give them concrete hope, and not just tell them: have courage, be patient.”

-Pope Francis remind me of the passage from Saint James that we read this Sunday.
+Pope Francis reminds me of the passage from Saint James that we read this Sunday.
 And while I wish to speak about Pope Francis today and his forthcoming apostolic visits to Cuba, and the United States — it’s most important to recall Francis’s words, that is Jesus that he speaks of with words of mercy and tenderness.

-Coming onto the world stage a mere two-years ago, Pope Francis looks to be a man fully aware that he has a limited time to affect his church, and a world so much in need.
+Coming onto the world stage a mere two years ago, Pope Francis looks to be a man fully aware that he has a limited time to affect his Church, and a world so much in need.

-On Saturday, September 19th the pope will arrive in Havana and begin his pastoral journey to the Americas.
+On Saturday, September 19th, the Pope will arrive in Havana and begin his pastoral journey to the Americas.

-He is on his way to be the first pope to speak before a Joint Session of Congress; and he may very well be the first pope to win the “Nobel Prize for Peace.”
+He is on his way to be the first pope to speak before a Joint Session of Congress, and he may very well be the first pope to win the “Nobel Prize for Peace.”

 Instead, Pope Francis is the most experienced “parish priest” to have come into papacy in this century — or most centuries, for that matter.

-In January I was in Rome where I interviewed Archbishop David Moxon, who told me: “Pope Francis has become the parish-priest of the world.”
+In January, I was in Rome, where I interviewed Archbishop David Moxon, who told me: “Pope Francis has become the parish-priest of the world.”